Endoprosthetic treatment of retropatellar osteoarthritis (Wave / PFJ)

 Patellofemoral partial prosthesis (Wave / PFJ)

-If osteoarthritis is limited to the patellofemoral region, a patellofemoral partial prosthesis can be used.
-This prosthesis only replaces the damaged area behind the kneecap and preserves the remaining joint structures.
+In cases of osteoarthritis limited to the patellofemoral region, a partial patellofemoral replacement can be implanted.
+This prosthesis replaces only the damaged area behind the kneecap and preserves the remaining joint structures.

-The patellofemoral partial replacement is a specialized form of knee replacement designed specifically to treat damage to the patellofemoral joint, the area behind the kneecap (patella) and the front part of the thigh bone (femur).
-This prosthesis is a less invasive alternative to total knee replacement and is used in cases where osteoarthritis or cartilage damage is limited to the patellofemoral joint.
+A patellofemoral partial knee replacement is a specialized type of knee prosthesis specifically designed to treat damage to the patellofemoral joint, the area behind the kneecap (patella) and the front part of the thighbone (femur).
+This prosthesis is a less invasive alternative to a total knee replacement and is used in cases where osteoarthritis or cartilage damage is limited to the patellofemoral joint.

 • Localized osteoarthritis: Patients with isolated osteoarthritis of the patellofemoral joint.

-• Patella misalignment: Patients with patellar luxations or instability, leading to chronic pain and functional limitations.
+• Patellar malposition: Patients with patellar dislocations or instabilities leading to chronic pain and functional limitations.

-• Failure of conservative therapies: When physical therapy, medications, and other conservative measures do not provide adequate relief.
+• Failure of conservative therapies: When physical therapy, medication and other conservative measures do not provide sufficient relief.

 Advantages of the patellofemoral partial prosthesis

-The patellofemoral partial prosthesis offers several advantages over total knee replacement:
+The patellofemoral partial prosthesis offers several advantages over the total knee replacement:

-• Less surgical intervention: Because only part of the knee is replaced, the procedure is less invasive.
+• Less invasive surgery: Since only part of the knee is replaced, the procedure is less invasive.

-• Preservation of the natural knee anatomy: Only the damaged area is replaced, preserving the majority of the natural knee joint.
+• Preservation of natural knee anatomy: Only the damaged area is replaced, thus preserving the majority of the natural knee joint.

-• Faster recovery: Patients typically recover more quickly and can return to their normal activities more quickly.
+• Faster recovery: Patients usually recover faster and can return to their normal activities sooner.

-• Less Post-Operative Pain: Due to less surgical trauma, patients often experience less post-operative pain.
+• Less postoperative pain: Due to the reduced surgical trauma, patients often experience less postoperative pain.

-A complete prosthesis is used for advanced osteoarthritis involving several joint sections.
-This comprehensive solution replaces the entire knee joint and provides long-term pain relief and functional improvement.
-Modern materials and techniques ensure a long service life and a better quality of life.
+A total knee replacement is used in cases of advanced osteoarthritis involving multiple joint compartments.
+This comprehensive solution replaces the entire knee joint and offers long-term pain relief and improved function.
+Modern materials and techniques ensure a long lifespan and a better quality of life.

 Surgical procedure